redis/docs/content/operate/rs/security/access-control/create-cluster-roles.md

 ## Create roles for cluster access {#create-cluster-role}

-To create a role that grants access to the Redis Enterprise Cluster Manager UI and REST API but does not grant access to any databases:
+To create a role that grants cluster access but does not grant access to any databases:

 1. From **Access Control** > **Roles**, you can: